-For the 2016 ORSA, the solvency position and the projected solvency position over the business planning period were re-calculated following adverse operational risk stresses.
+Within TRL's ORSA, the solvency position and the projected solvency position over the business planning period were re-calculated following a range of adverse operational risk stresses.
 Under all of these scenarios, the analysis indicated that TRL was strongly capitalised and was able to withstand these events without breaching its SCR.